Man arrested in fatal shooting of Migos rapper Takeoff

-HOUSTON (AP) — Police have arrested a 33-year-old man in the fatal shooting of rapper Takeoff, who was killed last month outside a bowling alley in Houston.
+HOUSTON (AP) — Police have arrested a 33-year-old man on a murder charge in the fatal shooting of rapper Takeoff, who they said was a “innocent bystander” to gunfire last month outside a bowling alley in Houston.

-Houston police announced Friday that Patrick Xavier Clark has been charged with murder in connection with Takeoff’s death.
-Police Chief Troy Finner said Clark was arrested peacefully.
+Patrick Xavier Clark was taken into custody peacefully Thursday night, Houston Police Chief Troy Finner said Friday.
+Clark is the second person arrested in connection with the shooting that wounded two other people.

 Born Kirsnick Khari Ball, Takeoff was the youngest member of Migos, the Grammy-nominated rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.